AKorotkikh/Livestreamer-Quick-Start-Guide/README.md

 For Twitch, **source** quality is available on all streams.

 #Player settings
-This guide uses VLC binaries for maximum compatibility with file cache set to 10 seconds for less buffering.
+This guide uses VLC binaries for maximum compatibility with cache sizes tweaked to reduce buffering.

 #Why?
 ###Why download binaries separately?